What makes a good recommendation engine

 I argue that TikTok’s engine is not good at figuring out “which things you like”; it’s good at figuring out “which 10 second-long videos you like.”
 The two are totally separate concepts in my mind.

-Proof of this/a related concept: I often add long documentaries to my “Watch later” playlist on YouTube about niche topics, like the life of an African warlord.
+Proof of this/a related concept: I often add long documentaries to my “Watch later” playlist on YouTube about niche topics (for example: the life of an African warlord).
 Yet I don’t watch many of these.
 Am I deluding myself into thinking I enjoy these topics since I don’t watch them?
 Is this an example of Bad faith?
 I don’t think so.
-I think the cost-risk-benefit analysis simply leads me (and others) to consume a 10 second long TikTok video easily since the risk is low and the benefit is high; and when I consider watching a 25 minute documentary about African warlords, the risk of costing me 25 minutes of my time is significant.
+I think the cost-risk-benefit analysis simply leads me (and others) to consume 10 second long TikTok videos since the time cost is low.
+When I consider watching a 25 minute documentary about African warlords, the risk is 25 minutes of opportunity cost — pretty significant compared to 10 seconds.

-So perhaps TikTok’s short form videos are a tool for good.
-They provide a low risk / low cost method for people to break into their potential new interests.
+So, perhaps TikTok’s short form videos are a tool for good.
+They provide a low risk / low cost method for people to break into potential new interests.

 But it doesn’t feel that way to me.